-Creating a sustainable native plant garden means designing with nature, not against it.
-By observing how plants grow in natural communities and applying those principles to your landscape, you can create gardens that are beautiful, ecologically valuable, and far easier to maintain.
-The key is thoughtful planning, careful plant selection, and arranging species so they work together to suppress weeds, retain moisture, and support one another over time.
+We recommend creating sustainable native plant gardens by designing with nature, not against it.
+By observing how plants grow in natural communities, we can apply those lessons to the landscape to create gardens that are beautiful, ecologically valuable, and easier to care for.
+When plants are thoughtfully chosen and placed, they naturally protect soil, suppress weeds, hold moisture, and support one another as the garden matures.

 Planning Your Garden